TateWalker/TateWalker.github.io/_posts/2019-05-22-passwords.md

 > 3t$wTwbTgtB

-There are 3 vowels in 'Amazon', so we added a $ to the third location of the word.
+There are 3 vowels in "Amazon", so we added a $ to the third location of the word.

 ---